 Challenges of migrating to the cloud

 The larger and more complex your company’s current infrastructure, the harder it may be to move to the cloud.
-Like any significant change, there are challenges involved in moving to the cloud.
+However, like any significant change, there are challenges in moving to the cloud.

 See some of the following well-known challenges.

 Migrating large databases:

 Often, databases will need to move to a different platform altogether to function in the cloud.
 Unfortunately, moving a database is difficult, especially if large amounts of data are involved.

 Some cloud providers offer physical data transfer methods, such as loading data onto a hardware appliance and then shipping the device to the cloud provider,